steven5chun/big2-portfolio-allocation/README.md

 Furthermore, I leveraged AI to bridge the gap between my initial lack of programming expertise and the ability to generate functional code.
 Using AI helped me learn complex financial engineering concepts faster and more efficiently.

 Finally, I realized that static formulas are inadequate for addressing these complex problems.
 Much like Wall Street, games like Big 2 are highly volatile, dynamic systems where outcomes are heavily influenced by the unpredictable, non-linear behavior of other participants.
 Consequently, evaluating a portfolio or a specific card combination solely by its win rate without accounting for maximum drawdown offers an incomplete measure of success.
 While Monte Carlo methods provide a foundational approach to portfolio evaluation, I am eager to explore advanced methodologies designed to navigate such complex environments.

-## Background

-Big 2 (鋤大D) is a popular Asian card game for four players.
-The goal is to play all your cards first.
-Players use single cards, pairs, or five-card hands like poker.
-The player with the 3 of diamonds goes first.
-The 2 is the highest card, and diamonds are the lowest suit.where the number 2 holds the highest value.

-I have always been curious about how to consistently win at Big 2 and whether there is a strategic approach to improving the win rate.

-This project aims to discover the optimal strategy for various in-game situations while documenting my personal learning journey.

 ## Learning Journey